North High School transforms into community solar garden

 The solar garden goes live early this summer.

-Watch the latest local news from the Twin Cities in our YouTube playlist:
+Watch the latest coverage from the KARE11 Sunrise in our YouTube playlist: